martinchernyavskiy/Notes/CS/Hardware/ECE 252/ASCII.md

 ### ASCII
 - American Standard Code for Information Interchange
 - 7 bits to represent 128 different characters
-- Alphanumeric characters, so similar
+- Alphanumeric characters, so similar bit representation for upper-case, lowercase, or numbers
+- Also include punctuation and control characters

+### Coding standards used today
+- Unicode (UTF-16), 16-bit coding scheme, extended to 32 bits (UTF-32)
+- In both, first 128 code values are ASCII character set.
+-